Mason No Holds Barred: Calls for Foust’s Termination

 Crowd Cheers for Mason

-Mason proceeded to lay out a brief case for why Foust needs to be fired: repeated statute and policy violations in regards to seclusion room use.
-When she finished, in spite of repeated instructions to the contrary, the thin crowd burst into applause, sounding much larger than it was.
+Mason proceeded to lay out a brief case for why Foust needs to be fired: repeated statute and policy violations regarding seclusion room use.
+When she finished, despite repeated instructions to the contrary, the thin crowd burst into applause, sounding much larger than it was.

 Mason was not surprised by this, noting,